CAD: Confidence-Aware Adaptive Displacement for Semi-Supervised Medical Image Segmentation: Related Works

 \section{Related Works}

-Consistency learning plays a pivotal role in SSMIS by utilizing the large amounts of unlabeled data available.
-The core idea is to encourage the model to produce stable predictions under various perturbations or augmentations of the input data, improving performance even with limited labeled data.
-Early works, such as the study by Sajjadi et al. \cite{b7}, highlighted the importance of stochastic transformations, like dropout and random augmentations, to regularize deep networks and improve generalization, making the model more robust to input variability.
-More recent studies have built on these techniques to enhance consistency in semi-supervised segmentation tasks.
-For instance, ConMatch\cite{b31} incorporates confidence-guided consistency regularization, which improves performance by refining pseudo-label confidence estimations to improve performance.
+Consistency learning plays a pivotal role in SSMIS by effectively utilizing large amounts of unlabeled data.
+The core idea is to encourage models to produce stable predictions under various perturbations or augmentations of the input data, thereby enhancing performance even with limited labeled examples.
+Early works, such as the study by Sajjadi et al. \cite{b7}, highlighted the importance of stochastic transformations like dropout and random augmentations to regularize deep networks, improving generalization and robustness against input variability.
+More recent studies have expanded on these ideas to enhance consistency in semi-supervised segmentation tasks; for instance, ConMatch\cite{b31} incorporates confidence-guided consistency regularization, refining pseudo-label confidence estimations to improve performance.
 Additionally, methods such as UDiCT\cite{b32} pair annotated and unannotated data based on uncertainty, thereby mitigating the impact of unreliable pseudo-labels, while Huang et al. \cite{b33} introduced a two-stage approach enforcing consistency across perturbed versions of unlabeled electron microscopy volumes to enhance model robustness.

-A key challenge in consistency learning is ensuring the model learns meaningful features without being overly sensitive to noisy predictions.
-To address this, several works have introduced auxiliary methods or refined model predictions.
-For example, the UDiCT\cite{b32}, pairs annotated and unannotated data based on uncertainty to mitigate the impact of unreliable pseudo-labels.
-Similarly, Huang et al. \cite{b33} introduced a two-stage approach for segmenting neurons from electron microscopy volumes, improving model robustness by enforcing consistency across perturbed versions of unlabeled data.
-Another notable contribution is from Tarvainen and Valpola \cite{b9}, who introduced the Mean Teacher model, which maintains an exponential moving average (EMA) of model weights to improve segmentation performance in semi-supervised settings.